What's the Difference Between a Team and User Group?

 • They allow small or large groups to volunteer at Opportunities together.

-• Can be managed by the volunteers' themselves by selecting a Team Leader from their members.
+• Can be managed by the volunteers themselves by selecting a Team Leader from their members.

 • They're a fun way for friends or families to share their contributions with their Team Resume!

-What is a user group?
+What is a User Group?

-• You could create a user group for that!
+• You could create a User Group for that!

 • Does your organization host court-mandated Opportunities?

-• You could create a user group to protect the group members' data and information and to share private Opportunities specifically for them!
+• You could create a User Group to protect the group members' data and information and to share private Opportunities specifically for them!

-• With a user group, you can quickly filter the users within that user group with the User Filter for the reporting data you need!
+• With a User Group, you can quickly filter the users within that User Group with the User Filter for the reporting data you need!

-So you know: User Groups are created to help group individuals together for quick filtering, reporting, and scheduling.
+So you know: User Groups are created to help group individuals for quick filtering, reporting, and scheduling.
 They can exist outside of an Opportunity response.

-When would I create a user group?
+When would I create a User Group?

-You would want to create a user group instead of a team when:
+You would want to create a User Group instead of a team when:

 • You have court-mandated Opportunities that require discretion and privacy.